JeffersonMiranda/api-ingressos/README.md

 a [Sails v1](https://sailsjs.com) application

-Run the following command to execute the app sails lift
+Run "sails lift" to execute the app

 ### Links